Yarrow Essential Oil Health Benefits Explained

 Yarrow contains a variety of very strong flavonoids that make it suitable as a natural substitute for common, over-the-shelf pain relief medication (as well as a variety of other chemical treatments).
 The oil is extracted through steam distillation and this method produces the cleanest version of the oil – unlike most solvent based methods.
 So be sure to acquire only steam distilled essential oil as it’s the safest option for consumption and medicinal use.

-Yarrow has strong analgesic and antiseptic properties that make is suitable for treating open wounds, in fact the potent astringent nature of the oil also helps wounds to heal faster and is commonly referred to as ‘nosebleed’, as it can halt a bleeding nose.
+Yarrow has strong analgesic and antiseptic properties that make is suitable for treating open wounds, in fact the potent astringent qualities of the oil aids wounds to heal faster and is commonly referred to as ‘nosebleed’, as it can halt a bleeding nose.

 I would highly recommend keeping a vial of this stuff around the home or in your car for treating any injuries – especially if you go camping quite often, as it’s incredibly effective and non-toxic, so you don’t have to worry about any possible downsides or side-effects (so long as you don’t overuse the oil).